Two sex offenders to be released in Delavan

 Jesus G. Guzman, 48, also will live at 740 E. Geneva St. Guzman was convicted of three counts of first-degree sexual assault of four children in Walworth County in 1993.

-Citizen abuse to threaten, intimidate or harass registered sex offenders will not be tolerated, according to the release.
+Threatening, intimidating or harassing registered sex offenders will not be tolerated, according to the release.

 GazetteXtra.com does not condone or review every comment.
 Read more in our Commenter Policy Agreement